 When it came to flower arranging there were two categories – an arrangement of hot house or garden flowers for the centre of a dinner table, and an arrangement of flowers for the dinner table by domestic servants.
 How times change!

-We have suffered two arson attacks and several break-ins at the Trading Hut, but thanks to our members we still continue with the Annual Show started all those years ago and enjoy over 250 entries each year.
+Thanks to the support of our members and our dedicated volunteers, we still continue with the Annual Show started all those years ago and enjoy over 250 entries each year.
 It is no longer the grand event it was in prior years but we like to think that we put on a fine show in its new venue at Greenwood Park - and it's free!

 To find out how to get involved, check out our Membership page.